cBackup/main/docs/administrators-guide/daemon.md

 # Logs

-By default all service logs are falling into `/var/log/messages`.
+By default all service logs on systemd-controlled OS are falling into `/var/log/messages`.
 To forward it into separate log file, use syslog functionality.
+Please note, that on CentOS 6 (or other sysvinit) service logs are written into `/var/log/cbackup.log`.

 **Snippet for rsyslog.conf**